yashj0209/buildspec_python/README.md

 #### Create a Container Registry repository

 Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the python-flask-example container image built in the Managed Build stage.
 1. You can name the repo: ```python-flask-example```.
-So if you create the repository in the Ashburn region, the path to the repo will be REGION/TENANCY-NAMESPACE/python-flask-example
+The path to the repo will be REGION/TENANCY-NAMESPACE/python-flask-example
 2. To pull the container image without authorization, set the repository access to public.
 Under "Actions", choose ```Change to public```.

 #### Create a DevOps Artifact for your container image repository